snarfed/oauth-dropins/README.md

   friend.
 If you really want `-t`, try removing the `-e` from the lines in `requirements.txt` that have it.

+1. If you get this error while running `dev_appserver.py`:

+    ```
+    RuntimeError: Cannot use the Cloud Datastore Emulator because the packaged grpcio is incompatible to this system.
+Please install grpcio using pip
+    ```

+  ...you can fix it by [installing `grpcio` into the Python 2 that you're running`dev_appserver` with](https://stackoverflow.com/a/59996186/186123).
+Usually this is just `sudo python2 -m pip install grpcio`.

 Changelog
 ---